linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 1- Forward Rates Agreement/Hedging Strategies with Forwards.md

 There are at least two reasons for using a stack hedge.

 - First,  there is often more trading volume and liquidity in near-term contracts.
-With many commodities,  bid-ask spreads widen with maturity.
+With many commodities,  [[Class Note 9 Bid and Ask Prices With Private Information|bid-ask spreads]] widen with maturity.
 Thus,  a stack hedge may have lower transaction costs than a strip hedge.
 - Second,  the manager may wish to speculate on the shape of the forward curve.
 You might decide that the forward curve looks unusually steep in the early months.
 If you undertake a stack hedge and the forward curve then flattens,  you will have locked in all your oil at the relatively cheap near-term price,  and implicitly made gains from not having locked in the relatively high strip prices.However,  if the curve becomes steeper,  it is possible to lose.

 ### HEDGING JET FUEL WITH CRUDE OIL